+ART 332 Advanced Animation Projects (3 sem. hrs.)

+A continuation of the foundational animation courses.
+Students will research animation techniques and aesthetics and then develop a plan in consultation with the instructor for a semesterlong project.
+Students will build on their existing animation skills and aesthetic judgement as well as gain a wider appreciation for what is possible with animation, whether computerized or otherwise.

+Cross-Listed: GAME 332

+Prerequisite(s): GAME/ART 231

-Prerequisite(s): 3 sem. hrs. of art and ART 230.
-(0-0; 0-3) ART 340 Printmaking II (3 sem. hrs.)
+ART 340 Printmaking II (3 sem. hrs.)

 Printmaking is explored historically, and as a vehicle for critical inquiry and self-expression.
 Critical, theoretical, and practical aspects of relief printmaking are studied.

 NB: Not offered every year.